hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-layout-spa/template/README.md

 ### How to develop in live in preprod environment

-This is a great option if your making purely frontend changes.
+This is a great option if you're making purely frontend changes.

    1. Start the tooling by running the following command in your browser's devtools console `importMapOverrides.enableUI()`
    2. Override any SPAs that are not currently released to preprod, in this case, override `wex-banquet-root` with your locally running version running at `https://dev.eng.toastteam.com:9990/bundle.js` ( port may differ ) and your new SPA `https://dev.eng.toastteam.com:9991/bundle.js`.
 Its probably worth getting `wex-banquet-root` merged and released adhoc on preprod as soon as possible, but the above approach will allow you to develop in preprod immediately.